 How Do I Apply?

-To apply for one of our Shared Interest Housing communities, you will be asked a series of questions when you complete your online Housing Application.
+To apply for one of our Living Learning Communities, you will be asked a series of questions when you complete your online Housing Application.
 Once you have been accepted to Keuka College and pay your enrollment deposit, you will be given access to your New Student Portal, where you can submit your Housing Application and other important forms.

 What is the Deadline?

-If you wish to be considered for a Shared Interest Housing community for Fall 2019, you must submit your Housing Application by May 15, 2019.
+If you wish to be considered for a Living Learning Community for Fall 2020, you must submit your Housing Application by May 15, 2020.
 We'll let you know by June 1 of your acceptance.

 Are There Additional Costs?

-There are no additional room and board costs to participate in a Shared Interest Housing community.
+There are no additional room and board costs to participate in a Living Learning Community.
 However, some communities may require you to enroll in specific classes, or class sections, and may require a one-time programming or equipment fee.

 Can I Select My Own Roommate?

-If you find a roommate who is also interested in joining your desired Shared Interest Housing community, you both must list each other on your Housing Application, and you both must apply to the same community.
+If you find a roommate who is also interested in joining your desired Living Learning Community, you both must list each other on your Housing Application, and you both must apply to the same community.
 The Office of Housing and Residence life will then consider your pairing request.